dillondiatlo/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 A data scientist with 10+ years of Advertising Industry experience, I thrive at the intersection of analytic technique and creative interpretation.
 Machine learning is a company's lifeblood.
-And through  creative and careful feature engineering, I hope to drive impact on an innovative, in-house team.
+And through  inventive and careful feature engineering, I hope to drive impact on an innovative, in-house team.

 {style="text-align: justify;"}